anan4/fashionhub-tests/README.md

 npm run test:prod
  => runs prod-chromium, prod-firefox and prod-webkit

 This configuration can be modified as desired.
+If you want, for exemple, execute the tests on the local environment against Firefox browser, just create "local-firefox" project in the package.json file and then run it.

 ## 9. Test coverage